popzxc/messages-rs/README.md

 [actix]: https://crates.io/crates/actix

+## Key features

+- Full runtime independence.
+Can be used with any possible runtime that can spawn futures.
+- Low dependencies amount.
+2 mandatory dependencies and up to 1 optional runtime dependency.
+- Low amount of boilerplate without derive macros.
+- Good performance (close to raw channels).
+- Relevant (but sufficient) functionality only.

 ## Which library should I choose?

 `actix` is a great, thoughtful, polished, and optimized library.
 If it is *possible*